PrAnaViz/PrAna/README.md

 Prescription Data Analysis
 ===
+We aimed to compile and process NHS Digital prescribing data for the period 2014–2018 to facilitate the calculation of the consumption data and long-term time, seasonal and location based trends to create an interactive data visualisation tool for a wider use.

-Tool to calculate the total amount of Active Pharmaceutical Ingredients (APIs) prescribed and to monitor prescribing trends over different spatial and temporal regions.
+With this interactive tool, we have made it easy to calculate the total quantity of different Active Pharmaceutical Ingredients (APIs) prescribed and to monitor prescribing trends over different spatial and temporal regions.

 Background
 ===